elisharamban/elisharamban.github.io/_posts/2021-02-24-Where Am I Going.md

 2.I myself have a large number of (unrealized) capabilities.
 3.I am currently learning about the secrets of the universe (high-level mathematics).
 I can think freely about life and existence itself.
 My only Real drawback is my own understanding (i.e. I wish I had a higher IQ level).
 Still, I feel alone and with no purpose.
 I feel I'm being forced to do what I am currently doing ==> lack motivation (hey, I'm writing to you instead of actually preparing for my math exam in two weeks).
 I don't need to justify myself inorder to feel the way I'm feeling.
+I only need the courage to leap out of this, but to where?
+(Elisha-Of-The-Future-Where-Everyting-Is-Good please tell me, what should I do??)